SpeciesFileGroup/taxonworks_together/content/how.md

     text: 'Notes doc (accessible soon) for TaxonWorks Together 2023'
 ---

 _Scheduled events are subject to minor changes_.
-All events will have question / answer / discussion time
+All events will have question / answer / discussion time.